 It is not uncommon to find some restrictions on Word documents.
-When you receive a read-only word document, you may find that it is hard to make any changes.
-In fact, every time you try to type over the document, the "Read-Only Dialog box" will pop up reminding you that you are restricted from editing the document.
+When you receive a read-only word document, you may find that it is hard to edit and save the document.
+At the same time, you may also get a locked Word document.
+Every time you try to edit the document, it will tell you that "This modification is not allowed because the selection is locked".

 Both of these situations can be highly frustrating especially when you really need to edit the document.
 It therefore becomes necessary to remove these restrictions, enabling you to edit a locked Word document.
-By now you are asking, how.
 How can you realistically edit a locked Word document?
 Well, the first step would be to remove the restrictions, and in this article, we'll share with you how you can do that.

-How to Edit a Locked Word Document If There is No Restriction
+Part 1.
+How to Edit A Locked Word Document with Password

-Sometimes a locked Word document can have no editing restrictions placed on it.
-In this case, editing the document will be simple.
-Follow these simple steps to edit a locked Word document without restrictions;
+In fact, if your Word document is protected by a Password to modify, there have no editing restrictions placed on it.
+In this case, editing the document without password will be simple.
+Follow these simple steps to edit a locked Word document: